Yang-Mills heat flow on gauged holomorphic maps: Introduction

-J-holomorphic maps have been important objects in symplectic geometry since they were introduced by Gromov (\cite{Gromov}) in 1985.
-In an equivariant setting, these generalize to gauged holomorphic maps.
-Let $G$ be a compact connected Lie group acting on a compact K\"{a}hler manifold $(X,\om)$.
-We assume the action is Hamiltonian and has {\em moment map} $\Phi: X \to \g^*$.
-The $G$-action preserves the complex structure on $X$.
-A {\em gauged holomorphic map} from a Riemann surface $\Sig$ to $X$ is a pair $(A,u)$ consisting of a connection $A$ on a principal $G$-bundle $P \to \Sig$ together with a holomorphic section of the associated fiber bundle $P(X) := (P \times X)/G$.
+We now describe the set-up of the paper rigorously and state the main results.
+Let $P \to \Sig$ be a principal $K$-bundle on a compact connected Riemann surface $\Sig$ with metric, and possibly with boundary.
+The target manifold $X$ is a compact K\"ahler Hamiltonian $K$-manifold described above.
+A {\em gauged holomorphic map} from $P$ to $X$ is a pair $(A,u)$ consisting of a connection $A$ on the $K$-bundle $P \to \Sig$ together with a holomorphic section of the associated fiber bundle $P(X) := (P \times X)/K$.
 The complex structure on $P(X)$ is given by the complex structure on $\Sig$ and $X$ and the connection $A$.
-The space of gauged holomorphic maps $\H(P,X)$ has a formal Hamiltonian action of the group of gauge transformations $\G(P)$.
+The space of gauged holomorphic maps $\H(P,X)$ has a formal Hamiltonian action of the group of gauge transformations $\K(P)$.
 The moment map is given by $*F_A + \Phi(u)$, where $F_A$ is the curvature of $A$.
-The functional
+The {\em vortex functional} is the $L^2$-norm square of the moment map:

-is the square of the norm of the moment map.
-In this paper, we study the long-time existence and convergence behaviour of the gradient flow trajectories of \eqref{eq:functional}
+We study the long-time existence and convergence behaviour of the downward gradient flow trajectories of the vortex functional.
+The gradient flow trajectory starting at a gauged holomorphic map $(A_0,u_0)$ is a time-dependent pair $(A,u):[0,\infty) \mapsto \A(P) \times \Gamma(\Sig,P(X))$ which satisfies the equations